-There are a number of reasons for introducing a different runner architecture and implementation.
+There are a number of reasons for introducing a different architecture and implementation.
 Some of them are related to limitations found in the current implementation, that were found to be too hard to remove without major breakage.
-Other reasons are closely related to missing features that are deemed important.
+Also, missing features that are deemed important were fit better in a different architecture.